International

 Not insured in the Netherlands?

-Do you live in our Area Rotterdam and need a GP?
-At the moment we are closed for new registrations and we recommend you to contact IHCR.
+We only accept patients with a Dutch basic insurance.
+Without a basic insurance you can register with Jans Huisartsen (Kralingen and Center) or IHCR.
 They treat your questions and medical situation confidentially and with care.
-Their GP’s and co-workers can speak and understand English well, which makes it easier for you to clearify your situation.
-For more information, see ihcr.nl
+Their GP’s and co-workers speak and understand English well, which makes it easier for you to clearify your situation.